South Carolina Drunk Driving Accident Attorneys

 South Carolina does not have either dram shop or social host laws on the books, but state law does allow individuals who have been injured by a drunk driver to seek compensation from both establishments and individuals who served alcohol to motorists who subsequently caused a drunk driving accident.

-South Carolina also provides a social host liability claim for private individuals, but only if the guest was under the legal drinking age.
+South Carolina also provides a social host liability claim for private individuals, but only if the guest is under the legal drinking age.

 Compensation for Drunk Driving Accident Claims